 alternative - Alternative hypothesis (≠, >, <)

 The effect size, size of sample one, size of sample two, power, and significance level can all be calculated by the function.
-In the case of this scenario, either the size of second sample or the power can be calculated with a two-sided (≠) alternative hypothesis.
-When solving for the power, pwr.2p2n.test uses the pnorm normal distribution distribution function to calculate the power of the given variables.
+In the case of this scenario, only the size of second sample or the power can be calculated with a two-sided (≠) alternative hypothesis.
+When solving for the power, pwr.2p2n.test uses the pnorm function of the normal distribution to calculate the power of the given variables.
 When solving for the size of the second sample, it uses the uniroot function to perform a binary search for the value of n2 which results in the difference between the calculated and specified powers being zero.

 3.4.3 Inputs and Outputs